The budget and local services 2025-2026

 North Wales Fire and Rescue Service protects residents, businesses and communities across the region through preventive and responsive services including home safety, fire prevention, extinguishment, responding to road traffic collisions, and other emergencies including severe weather events.

 Each year, the County Council must pay into a combined fire service fund to meet the annual costs of the Fire and Rescue Service.
 This is known as the annual Fire Service Levy.
-For 2024/25 the Council will need to pay a levy of £10.906m.
+In the financial year 2024/26 the Council paid a levy of £10.905m.

 Although there is no Council Tax ‘precept’ shown on your bill for North Wales Fire and Rescue Service - part of the Council Tax you pay helps the Council fund the fire and rescue service.

-North Wales Fire and Rescue Authority is also under pressure from increasing costs and it is expected that in 2025/26 North Wales councils will need to contribute more to its budget to help it balance its books.
-For Flintshire this additional amount is estimated at £1.090m.
+North Wales Fire and Rescue Authority is also under pressure from increasing costs and in 2025/26 North Wales councils will need to contribute more to its budget to help it balance its books.
+Flintshire's 2025/26 contribution will be £11.519m.

 Click here for more information about North Wales Fire and Rescue and the role of the Fire Authority.